saaspassport/saaspassport-license/terms.md

 ***If you use this version of SaaS Passport to close a deal, pay us our current fee via <https://saaspassport.com/pay> within two business days.
 Pay the fee for each deal you close, whether you use our terms as published, use our terms with changes, or copy significant chunks of our terms into your own.***

-This isn't a donation.
-It isn't a tip.
-You owe us the money.
-We don't lock down access to SaaS Passport, burden it with DRM, or surveil our users.
-We require you to agree to these rules.
-Then we trust you to follow them.

 ## Use

 We license you under copyright law to make and share copies of this version of SaaS Passport, and to make changes to and other works based on it, under these rules: